MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 ---
-title: Troubleshooting the Shopify and Business Central synchronisation
+title: Troubleshooting the Shopify and Business Central Synchronisation
 description: Learn what to do if something goes wrong during the synchronisation of data between Shopify and Business Central ms.date: 08/19/2022 ms.topic: article